 Is your business ready for expansion?

-If there is an increasing demand for a service or product that your business can provide you might be wondering if it's the right time to try to grow your business.
+If there's an increasing demand for a service or product that your business can provide you might be wondering if it's the right time to try to grow your business.

-There will be a lot to think about and it's not always as straight forward as it might seem.
+There is a lot to think about and it's not always as straight forward as it might seem.

 Areas to assess include your potential marketplace, how many competitors you have now or will have if you expand your business, how will expansion affect your existing customers, and will you need to employ more staff and increase the time spent on business administration.